robstoll/atrium/misc/kdoc/packages.md

 - **atrium-cc-de&#95;CH-robstoll** use `atrium-fluent-de_CH` instead.
 This bundle defines to have a dependency on atrium-api-cc-de&#95;CH, atrium-translations-de&#95;CH, atrium-domain-robstoll and atrium-core-robstoll
 - **atrium-cc-en&#95;GB-robstoll** use `atrium-fluent-en_GB` instead.
 This bundle defines to have a dependency on
-  atrium-api-cc-en&#95;GB, atrium-translations-en&#95;GB, atrium-domain-robstoll and atrium-core-robstoll
+  atrium-api-cc-en&#95;GB, atrium-translations-en&#95;GB, atrium-domain-robstoll and and atrium-core-robstoll
 - **atrium-cc-infix-en&#95;GB-robstoll** defines to have a dependency on
   atrium-api-cc-infix-en&#95;GB, atrium-translations-en&#95;GB, atrium-domain-robstoll and and atrium-core-robstoll
 - **atrium-cc-en&#95;UK-robstoll** use `atrium-cc-en_GB-robstoll` instead.
 This bundle defines to have a dependency on